YuukaOS/android_kernel_samsung_kanas/README.md

 This is Linux kernel release 3.x <http://kernel.org/>

+If you want to try this kernel download this but have some bug.
+CPU clock max stuck on 1000 MHz but in this source I am done fix it.
+LINK : https://www.androidfilehost.com/?fid=24459283995307287

 This kernel have some changes :
 	1. Overclock upto 1.3 GHz
 	2. Underclock updown 200 MHz